Golden46/InventorySystem/docs/tutorial.md

 ```
 <br>

 The `ToggleInventory` function is used to open and close the player inventory.
-First it checks the state of the inventory; If it is open the `isInventoryOpen` bool will be false and vice versa.
-It then sets toggles the 'InventoryUI' 'GameObject' on or off.
-Next, the cursor state will be toggled using the next function.
+First it checks the state of the inventory; If it is open the `isInventoryOpen` bool will be `false` and vice versa.
+It then sets toggles the `InventoryUI` `GameObject` on or off.
+Next, the `cursor state` will be toggled using the next function.
 Lastly, the player will be unable to look around and interact when the inventory is open to prevent any unwanted functionality like accidently picking up an item while trying to drag an item in the inventory.
 ```cs
 public void ToggleInventory(InputAction.CallbackContext context) {